tohagan-tmr/cleanpass/README.md

+## Disclaimer

+It is solely your responsability to confirm the validity and correctness of this information.
+This is not intended as an endorsement of any software or information references.

 ## What to do if you commit a credential to GIT

-It is solely your responsability to confirm the validity and correctness of this information.
-This is not intended as an endorsement of any software tools referenced.

 You have several options
 - Rebuild your git repo [with a search/replace on ALL version of files](https://stackoverflow.com/questions/46950829/how-to-replace-a-string-in-whole-git-history) - takes time and effort and it may be too late!